stevezhu/meteor-sass/README.md

 	// ...
 });
 ```
-List the partials or folders that you want apps that use your package to have access to when compiling their sass/scss in the `sass_include_paths.json` as a string array
+List the folders that you want apps that use your package to have access to when compiling their sass/scss in the `sass_include_paths.json` as a string array.
+You can only list folders paths in the `sass_include_paths.json` file - paths directly to the sass/scss do not work.

 An example can be found in `tests/`